NCCA/PCCSlides/Lecture1/slides.md

 ---

-## Programming sounds like too technical
+## Programming sounds too technical

-- *I think only a mathematically minded people can ever write programs* - **wrong**.
+- "*I think only a mathematically minded people can ever write programs*" - **wrong**.
 - Process of creating art is similar to the process of creating programs
   - Starting software with sketches, tiny programs that just do one thing
-  - Refine ideas through trial and error
+  - Refine ideas through trial and error (and abstraction)
 - Writing scripts is easier than you think
   - More about that later this session